Seizure medication side effects: what to do about them?

 If you notice you're having anti-seizure medication side effects, your doctor might try a range of strategies:

-• Reducing dosage: Sometimes side effects happen because there is simply too much of the AED in your system - reducing the dosage can help.
+• Reducing dosage: Sometimes side effects happen because there might simply be too much of the ASM in your system - reducing the dosage may help.

-• Trying a different drug: It may also be helpful to simply try a different AED.
-Newer generations of AED often have fewer side effects.
+• Trying a different ASM: It may also be helpful to simply try a different ASM.
+Newer generations of ASMs may have fewer side effects.

 Managing epilepsy medication side effects

-Although seizure medication side effects can be very unpleasant, they do often pass on their own as your body adjusts.
-Rather than stopping taking seizure medication, it's always best to talk to your doctor about the side effects you're experiencing.
-Working together, you can develop a plan to manage them.
+Although seizure medication side effects can be very unpleasant, they may pass on their own as your body adjusts.
+Rather than stopping taking seizure medication if you get side effects, talk to your doctor about them.
+Working together, you can develop a plan to manage epilepsy medication side effects.

 Share article